In-And-Outs of an Active DAS: Basics, Components, and More.

 No wonder DAS systems are thriving now more than ever before.
 After all, serving multi-band, multi-technology carriers in larger space is achieved only with the help of minimalistic equipment: Signal source at one end and a distribution system at other.
 Nevertheless, DAS solutions in itself have evolved into various flavors such as off-air DAS, iDAS, eDAS, oDAS, and hybrid DAS.
 However, active and passive DAS continues to remain at the top-of-their-games even as they serve as the foundation for all the above variations.

-In this edition, we dive deeper into an active DAS and explore its components, attempting an understanding at what makes it the perfect choice indoor wireless solution to enhance capacity and coverage for large-scale public places such as airports and football stadiums.
+In this edition, we dive deeper into an active DAS architecture.
+Let us explore its components.
+Let us attempt to understand what makes it the perfect choice indoor wireless solution.
+Let us find out how it enhances capacity and coverage for large-scale public places such as airports and football stadiums.

 A DAS can simply be understood as a network of distributed antenna-equipped radio units serving an indoor or outdoor location.
 In essence, a variety of signal sources connected to a head-end unit which in-turn serves multi-band radio units comprise a DAS's overall skeletal structure.
 Active gain elements in both the uplink and the downlink direction have earned an active DAS its name.
 So what are these components and how do they function?
 Here is an in-depth detail.